huggingface/hub-docs/docs/api-inference/overview.md

 ### Fine-tuning Models

 To automatically finetune a model on your data, please try [AutoTrain](https://huggingface.co/autotrain).
-It’s a no-code solution for automatically training and deploying a model; all you have to do is upload your data!
+It’s a no-code solution for automatically training a model; all you have to do is upload your data.